integrallis/stripe_event/README.md

 ### Note: 'Test Webhooks' Button on Stripe Dashboard

 This button sends an example event to your webhook urls, including an `id` of `evt_00000000000000`.
 To confirm that Stripe sent the webhook, StripeEvent attempts to retrieve the event details from Stripe using the given `id`.
 In this case the event does not exist and StripeEvent responds with `401 Unauthorized`.
-Instead of using the 'Test Webhooks' button, trigger webhooks by using the Stripe Dashboard to create test payments, customers, etc.
+Instead of using the 'Test Webhooks' button, trigger webhooks by using the Stripe API or Dashboard to create test payments, customers, etc.

 ### License